Albatross Marine: Alpine

-The Albatross Alpine is probably the rarest as only around 30 were made.
-Most were 4-seaters but a handful of 2-seaters were also built and these were alternatively called Corsairs.
-All resemble the other 4-seat and 2-seat models with the major difference of having a slipper stern and steering wheel on the left of the cockpit so that the weight of the driver counterbalanced the rotation of the engine which was opposite to all other Albatross boats.
-(The engine power take-off was at the rear of the engine, not at the "front" of a reversed engine.)
+The Albatross slipper stern was not a great seller for albatross with only about 30 being made.
+Most were 4-seaters but a there are six 2-seaters Corsair models also built.
+Both of these boats were based on the continental hull and the boat only changes aft of the passenger seats in the four seater.
+They have the steering wheel on the left of the cockpit so that the weight of the driver counterbalanced the rotation of the engine as it is the only albatross with the engine fitted the other way round; the engine power take-off was at the rear of the engine, not at the "front" of a reversed engine.
 The 4-seaters also have an additional hump in the engine cover to accommodate the Sunbeam engine.